emacsmirror/hotdesk/README.md

 ### 2. Labelling buffers

-Whenever you visit a buffer within a frame, the frame's label is automatically assigned to the buffer, naturally building frame associations from your usage.
+When you visit a globally new buffer within a frame, the frame's label is automatically assigned to the buffer, naturally building frame associations from your usage.

 Normally that's all you need, however you can view and edit the labels assigned to buffers directly with: